xiaoshihou514/ndpc/README.md

 Ndpc introduced a markup language for creating natural deduction proofs for propositional logic and classical first order logic, with support for validation, formatting, and exporting to HTML.

-Compared to existing similar tools, ndpc is easier to use and looks much similar to hand written proofs.
+Compared to existing similar tools, ndpc is easier to use and looks much more similar to hand written proofs.

 As an example: